nucleus-labs/goose.template/README.md

 ### .env

-If a `.env` file does not exist when you run dhelper, it will be created.
+If a `.env` file does not exist when you run goose, it will be created.
 This will overwrite variable values from `arg_parse.bash` and `targets/common.bash`.
 Command-line flags will overwrite values defined in the `.env`.
 The precedent is as such: <br />
 `arg_parse.bash` -> `targets/common.bash` -> `.env` -> `command-line flags`

 ### variadic target arguments